 Upon his death in 1955, Abraham Esau left two remarkably distinct legacies.
 In the scientific world, he was remembered as an ardent Nazi, rejected after the war by many of his onetime friends.
 He was also a convicted war criminal, having been re-charged in absentia by a Dutch court and sentenced to time served for plundering the Philips company.27 By contrast, Esau was eulogized by prominent Mennonite intellectuals in Germany and the United States.
 In 1964, when Esau’s translation of The Story of the Mennonites finally appeared in print, the foreword by Cornelius Krahn of Bethel College praised him as “a man of uncommon creative capacity.”28

 The German edition of The Story of the Mennonites sanitized not only Abraham Esau’s past but the broader role of Mennonites in the Third Reich.
-MCC expressed interest in the manuscript as a means of catering “to our German constituency,” and the US Mennonite General Conference took charge of printing it.29 Cornelius Krahn assembled a team of six readers, including Esau and two other former Nazis, who proofed the typed chapters.
+MCC expressed interest in the manuscript as a means of catering “to our German constituency,” and the US Mennonite General Conference took charge of printing it.29 Cornelius Krahn assembled a team of six readers, including Esau and three other former fascists, who proofed the typed chapters.
 These appeared in serialized form in a Canadian Mennonite newspaper beginning in 1951.
 The book’s final version included some additions, but it also entirely omitted a critical original chapter about the Third Reich.